nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 Below we define the metrics for the nuScenes detection task.
 Our final score is a weighted sum of mean Average Precision (mAP) and several True Positive (TP) metrics.

+### Preprocessing
+Before running the evaluation code the following pre-processing is done on the data
+* All boxes (gt and prediction) are filtered on class-specific max-distance.
+See config.json for details.
+* All bikes and motorcycle boxes (gt and prediction) that fall inside a bike-rack are removed.
+The reason is that we do not annotate bikes inside bike-racks.
+* All boxes (gt) without any lidar nor radar points in them are removed.
+The reason is that we can not guarantee that they are actually visible in the frame.
+We do not filter the estimated boxes here.

 ### Average Precision metric
 * **mean Average Precision (mAP)**:
 We use the well-known Average Precision metric as in KITTI,